pedromessetti/pedromessetti/README.md

 - <a href="https://jogo-da-adivinhacao.vercel.app/">Guessing Game</a> - Browser game with voice recognition.
 Try to guest the random choose number through speech.

+- <a href="https://pedromessetti.github.io/alura-books/">Alura Books</a> - Full responsiveness project.
+Made using the concept of mobile first following a design on Figma.

+- <a href="https://treino-react.vercel.app/">Gym Organizer</> - In this application you can create cards for organize your gym training.
+SPA using React with Typescript.

 <h3>
   Contact and Social Media :phone: